codacy/codacy-clang-tidy/docs/description/modernize-use-emplace.md

 this pointer if `emplace_back` would throw exception before emplacement (e.g. not enough memory to add a new element).

-For more info read item 42 - “Consider emplacement instead of insertion.” of Scott Meyers “Effective Modern C++”.
+For more info read item 42 - "Consider emplacement instead of insertion." of Scott Meyers "Effective Modern C++".

 The default smart pointers that are considered are `std::unique_ptr`, `std::shared_ptr`, `std::auto_ptr`.
 To specify other smart pointers or other classes use the :option:`SmartPointers` option.

-Check also doesn’t fire if any argument of the constructor call would
+Check also doesn't fire if any argument of the constructor call would
 be:

--   a bit-field (bit-fields can’t bind to rvalue/universal reference)
+-   a bit-field (bit-fields can't bind to rvalue/universal reference)

 -   a `new` expression (to avoid leak)